wecacuee/ECE275-S25-Sequential-Logic/docs/syllabus.md

 #### Lab reports

 The students will submit the labs in writing (preferably digital format including Verilog files, screenshots and pictures).
 We will create a brightspace assignment for each lab and ask students to upload relevant files and answers.
+Lab reports should be short proof of works in response to the lab manuals.
+You do not need to repeat the material from lab manuals.
+In the lab reports include:

+    1. Answers to the questions in lab manuals.
+    2. Verilog code that you wrote.
+    3. Screenshots or pictures showing that it worked.

 ### Tests